KittyGiraudel/site/_posts/2012-01-01-six-months-blogging.md

 numberedFigures: true
 ---
 <section>
 <p>Hey guys!
 The blog is 6 months old today.
-Launched November 9th 2012 as a quick and dirty plateform to drop some posts when I get time, I have to say I am pretty happy with what I have done so far with this.</p>
+Launched in <a href="http://hugogiraudel.com/2012/11/09/redesign-blog/">November 9th 2012</a> as a quick and dirty plateform to drop some posts when I get time, I have to say I am pretty happy with what I have done so far with this.</p>
 </section>
 <section id="analytics">
 <h2>A few analytics <a href="#analytics">#</a></h2>